Continental Innovates with Rancher and Kubernetes

 Lambda, for example, has built-in restrictions on the size, memory use, and time available for a function to run.
 These, along with the limited list of natively supported programming languages, are not necessarily intrinsic to serverless computing at a fundamental level, but they reflect the practical constraints of the system.
 It is important, for example, to keep functions small and prevent them from taking up too much of the system’s resources in order to prevent a relatively small number of high-demand users from locking everyone else out, or overloading the system.

 There are also some built-in limits that arise out of the basic nature of serverless computing.
 For instance, it may be difficult or impossible to use most monitoring tools with serverless functions, since you typically have no access to the function’s container or container-management system.
 Debugging and performance analysis may thus be restricted to fairly primitive or indirect methods.
 Speed and response time can also be uneven; these limits, along with the constraints on size, memory, and duration, are likely to limit its use in situations where performance is important.

 The list of things that containers can do better than serverless functions is probably too long and detailed to present in a single article.
 What we’ll do here is simply point out some of the main areas where serverless functions cannot and should not be expected to replace container-based applications.

 If you tried to refactor the same application to run on a serverless platform, you would encounter multiple bottlenecks based on size and memory constraints.
 The resulting application would probably be composed of extremely fragmented microservices, with a high degree of uncertainty about availability and latency time for each fragment.

-You can identify and analyze performance problems, and fine-tune performance on a microservice-by-microservice basis to meet the specific performance needs of your system.
+You can identify and analyze performance problems, as well as fine-tune performance on a microservice-by-microservice basis to meet the specific performance needs of your system.
 Monitoring access at the system, container-management, and container levels also makes it possible to implement full analytics at all of these levels, with drill-down.

 The truth is that serverless computing and containers work best when they work together, with each platform doing what it does well.

 Container-based systems can hand off such tasks to serverless applications without tying up the resources of the main program.
 Serverless applications, for their part, can provide services to multiple clients, and can be updated, upgraded, or switched out with other serverless applications entirely independently of the container systems that use their services.

 Are serverless computing services and containers competing platforms?
 Hardly.
-Container-based and serverless computing are mutually supporting parts of the ever-evolving world of contemporary cloud- and continuous delivery-based software.
+Container-based and serverless computing are mutually supporting parts of the ever-evolving world of contemporary cloud and continuous delivery based software.